d2alphame/spinner/README.md

 # Spinner
-A simple language for creating web applications.
-It is inspired by the simplicity of Sinatra.
-It takes that simplicity and attempts to make it even simpler :D
+A simple language for creating web applications inspired by the simplicity of Sinatra.
+It then takes that simplicity and attempt to make it even simpler :D

 The route is made up of the following parts.
 + The methods